 Running is for everyone.
 You can start at any time, you can be fast or you can be slow.
 You can be brand new or experienced.
 Your running experience is all about you.
 What do you want to get out of running?
 I’d love to help you get started running or hone your running skills.
 Everyone has a unique story that leads them to running, just like me!

 After Boston in 2017, I tackled another long term goal, the full Ironman triathlon – 140.6 miles of swimming, biking and running.
 At 51, I became an Ironman and completed another Ironman at 52.
+I completed my 3rd full Ironman at 55, and ended up on the podium.
 Running a marathon at the end of a triathlon is a great way to end a long day of endurance racing when are you are a runner!

 I look forward to learning your story and helping you with your running journey.